Bike Trail Updates

 In the lower parts of Ogden, they are now developing River Parks along the river.
 The existing trail was ripped out for this, but has all been repaved now, though the parks still have a lot of work before being finished.

-Denver & Rio Grande Rail Trail: Work is almost complete along the old Denver Rio Grande Rail Line, to pave it from the north Side of Roy City to Farmington and connect to the Legacy Trail.
-Much of that has been paved now.
-On the north end it starts under Hinckley Drive, the north side of Roy, and going south it ends at the Farmington Creek Trail which you can use to cross over to Tippetts Lane, then east by a short sidewalk along the south side of the State Street overpass to the Legacy Trail.
+Denver & Rio Grande Rail Trail: All of this trail has been paved and is open now.
+On the north end it starts under Hinckley Drive, the north side of Roy, and going south it ends at where it joins the Legacy Trail.
+You can also cross to the Legacy trail by crossing over on the Farmington Creek Trail, which you can use to cross over to Tippetts Lane, then east by a short sidewalk along the south side of the State Street overpass.
 CLICK for Legacy Connection Map

 Connection from the Denver & Rio Grande Rail Trail over to the Ogden and Weber River trails: